imonlinux/apsystems_power_local/README.md

 ~~Change the sensor state class to total_increasing.~~

+~~Implement requirements for installation via HACS~~

 Implement the custom component to allow configuration of the sensor from the UI.

-Implement requirements for installation via HACS